TanguyOrtegat/esx_jb_dj/README.md

 - other features will maybe implemented
 - independend dancefloors
 - youtube included (some songs won't play beacause of copyright issues)
+- removed songs playing in background in unicorn

 this script is perfect match with the new nightclubs.